nortikin/sverchok/docs/nodes/curve/approximate_nurbs_curve.rst

   * **Geomdl**.
 Use the implementation from Geomdl_ library.
 This is available only when Geomdl library is installed.
   * **SciPy**.
 Use the implementation from SciPy_ library.
 This is available only when SciPy library is installed.
+  * **FreeCAD**.
+Use the implementation from FreeCAD_ library.
+This is available only when FreeCAD library is installed.

   By default, the first available implementation is used.